Trackmania (2020 video game): Gameplay

-In addition, a "Track of the Day" campaign is available to players with "Club" subscription access, which features a track that has been made by the community, and hand-selected by the developers to be featured in-game.
-The selected track rotates every 24 hours.

-Content and gameplay updates

-Trackmania has received several updates since its initial release which have added gameplay features.

-On November 2, 2020, a "Cup of the Day" gameplay mode was released in beta, which runs alongside every newly released "Track of the Day".
-The mode consists of a daily knockout tournament, where players race against each other on the new "Track of the Day" in a round-based format.
+"Trophies" are given to players for certain accomplishments, and award points for the level of trophy received.
+For example, winning a Cup of the Day in division 1 will give 1 trophy 7, which is worth 1,000,000 points, and being first in the official campaign when it finishes will give 1 trophy 9, which is worth 100,000,000 points.

+In addition, Track of the Days and Cup of the Days are available to players with Club access.
+The Track of the Day is a user-made map chosen by the developers and rotates every day.
+It highlights a well-built map with calculated corners and beautiful scenery.
+The Cup of the Day is a competition run three times a day on the Track of the Day in a round-based format.
 The mode begins with a 15 minute seeding phase in time attack, where players must set the best time they can on a global leaderboard.
 After this phase, players are then matched together in divisions of 64 players each to begin the knockout phase.
 At the end of every round, players who have finished in the bottom positions, or who have failed to finish, are eliminated.
-The process repeats until only one player remains, who is crowned as the winner.
+The bottom 4 players are eliminated in the rounds with 64 to 17 players, the bottom 2 are eliminated in the rounds with 16 to 9 players and only the last player is eliminated in the rounds from 8 to 2 players.
+At the end of the match, there is one winner.

+Content and Gameplay Updates

+Trackmania has received several updates since its initial release which have added gameplay features.

+On November 2, 2020, a "Cup of the Day" gameplay mode was released in beta, which runs alongside every newly released "Track of the Day".
 The gameplay mode has been positively received, with players citing its fun factor and replay value.
 The "Cup of the Day" mode was fully released on December 12, 2020.

 On February 4, 2021, a matchmaking gameplay mode was released in beta.
 It features two teams of players racing against each other on a randomly selected track on the current seasonal campaign, with the goal being for each team to finish in as high a position as they possibly can on each round.
 Each position attributes a certain number of points to a players' team.
 At the end of each round, the team with the most points wins the round; the first team to win 5 rounds wins the match.
 The mode also features a ranking ladder, which players can move up or down depending on wins and losses in a match.
 Matchmaking was positively received by players, although some have criticized the decision for a 1v1 option to have not been implemented.
 Matchmaking was fully released on 1 June 2021, and was renamed to Ranked.

-On June 12, 2021, Nadeo announced the release of the "Royal" gameplay mode, as well as several new blocksets, including plastic blocks, the return of water blocks and fully animated & dynamic blocks.